Sleep Matters: Sleep Clinic that can Treat Sleep Disorders

 Positional therapy: For some people, sleep apnoea occurs mainly when lying on their back.
 Learning to sleep on the side can significantly reduce symptoms.

 Consistent routine: Going to bed and waking up at the same time each day helps regulate the body's natural rhythms.
-Limiting caffeine in the afternoon and reducing screen use before bed also encourages better sleep quality.
+Limiting caffeine intake in the afternoon and reducing screen time before bed also promotes better sleep quality.

 These steps, combined with medical treatment, give patients greater control over their condition and support lasting improvements in health and energy.